Or close the wall up with our English dead.

 - Da Chief: Henry of course.

 - Darker and Edgier: A whole bunch of comic characters from the previous two plays are brought in and killed off.

 - Darwinist Desire: Hal tells Katherine "thou must therefore needs prove a good soldier breeder."

 - Determinator: "Once more unto the breach, dear friends, once more!"

 - Dig Attack: One scene focuses on miners, who dig tunnels under the walls of the cities they're attacking.

 - Disorganized Outline Speech: Just how is Henry entitled to the French throne, again?

-- Well, not exactly.
-He already had given some reasons (one of them being an extremely convoluted explanation as to why he's the rightful heir to the French throne) and was considering doing it; the tennis balls were just the straw that broke the camel's back.
+- Disproportionate Retribution: Henry using the French prince's mocking gift of tennis balls as an excuse to declare war can be seen as this.
+On the other hand,he already had given some reasons (one of them being an extremely convoluted explanation as to why he's the rightful heir to the French throne) and was considering doing it; the tennis might have been just the straw that broke the camel's back.

 - Dork Knight: Depending on how the actor plays it, Henry becomes this when wooing Katherine.
 Especially when he tries to speak French.

 - Falstaff's page offhandedly mentions that Nym has been hanged for theft sometime before Agincourt.